Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 ### Swap loop order

-Memory access works in a different way on GPU then on CPU.
+Memory access works in a different way on GPU than on CPU.
 That means that some preconceptions should be checked again.
 Some of the materials that I've found useful:

 * AMD Accelerated Parallel Processing OpenCL Programming Guide (also other materials on [AMD APP SDK info page](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/) )
 * OpenCL Programming Guide for the CUDA Architecture